Martin A. Couney: The 'Infantorium'

-Infant Care
+Infant care

 Upon being admitted to Couney's care, infants would all undergo the same routine.
 The infants were first bathed in lukewarm water and, if they were capable, were given a small dose of brandy.
 Ribbons, either pink or blue, were tied around the babies and allowed visitors to identify the sex of the infants.
 The infants would be on show throughout the day in individual incubators, excluding two hours for feeding.
 The 'preemies' were fed breastmilk in three different ways, depending on the varying abilities of the infants to receive milk.
 Most were fed by either wet nurses or using bottles.
 However, some infants were administered breastmilk spooned through the nose by Madame Recht, one of Couney's long-time employees.

 Couney placed strict diet restrictions on his wet nurses.
 While under his employment, wet nurses were not allowed to smoke, consume foods such as hamburgers, or drink alcohol, as Couney believed doing so would impact the quality of their breastmilk.
 Couney also encouraged his nurses to take the babies out of the incubators and cuddle them in front of audiences.
-In addition to holding the infants, one of Couney's long-time professional nurses at Coney Island, Madame Recht, would show a diamond ring to audiences before sliding it up the babies' arms to emphasize the tiny size of the infants.
+In addition to holding the infants at Coney Island, Madame Recht would show a diamond ring to audiences before sliding it up the babies' arms to emphasize the tiny size of the infants.

 These performances however triggered outcry from child protection groups, claiming Couney objectified the infants for monetary gain.
 Indeed, in 1897 as Couney was starting his career in the field of neonatology, an anonymous source in the medical journal The Lancet condemned the exposition as “an unscrupulous way to make money”.
 Couney defended his sideshow, claiming his exhibits were the last resort for many 'preemies', and that his practice's survival rate was much higher in fact than many hospitals.
 In 1934, in order to demonstrate the importance and success rates of the incubators, Couney hosted a reunion at the Chicago World Fair for the babies that he and Hess had cared for in 1933.
 On July 25, 1934, 41 of the 58 babies, accompanied by their mothers, returned to Coney Island for a 'Homecoming' ceremony.